prestodb/rfcs/RFC-0009-open-telemetry.md

 Based on the discussion, this may need to be updated with feedback from reviewers.

 ## Adoption Plan
+Tracing providers can be implemented by extending the `Tracing Factory` interface in SPI module and provide the implementation.

-Presto Open Telemetry can be configured by modifying the values in presto-main/etc/telemetry.properties
+As of now we have one implementation for Open Telemetry can be configured by modifying the values in presto-main/etc/telemetry.properties

 ```properties
 tracing-factory.name=otel